Mindstormman06/dramamanager/README.md

    ```
 2. Import the database:
    - Use the `qssdrama79.sql` file to set up the database schema and initial data.
-3. Configure the database connection:
-   - Update the `backend/db.php` file with your database credentials.
-4. Set up file permissions:
+3. Set up file permissions:
    - Ensure the `uploads/` directory is writable by the web server.
-5. Install Python dependencies:
+4. Install Python dependencies:
    ```bash
    pip install pymupdf
    ```
-6. Start your web server and access the application via `http://localhost/<project-folder>`.
+5. Start your web server and access the application via `http://localhost/<project-folder>`.
+6. Configure the database connection:
+   - After accessing the site once, update the `backend/db_config.php` file with your database credentials.

 ---